ozcodex/siritie/README.md

-# Exile
+# Siritie
-Created by Dokimi
-for `Minetest 5.3+`
+Created by Ozcodex, from Exile v0.3.9e by Dokimi, with contributions from Mantar. for `Minetest 5.3+`

-CAUTION: _Some people may find parts of this game difficult or disturbing._
+Siritie is a challenging survival game where you must fight to survive in a harsh world.
+Make tough decisions, adapt to your environment and learn to survive in a world that is both accurate and mystical.

 ## Installation
-Installation from the Minetest `ContentDB` is preferred; just add _Exile_ from the in-game menu &gg; `Content` &gg; `Browse online content` &gg; search in the textbox &gg; click on the `Install` plus sign.

-If extracting manually, _Exile_ should be placed in the `games` folder of your user’s Minetest settings, like so:

-	Minetest > games > exile > mods/menu/.../etc.

-Where `Minetest` is `~/.minetest` in most Linux, and macOS configurations, `~/.var/app/net.minetest.Minetest/.minetest` in Linux Flatpak, and `%USERHOME%\Roaming\Minetest` in most Windows versions.

-Since `0.2.3`, _Exile_ requires `naturalslopeslib` (`nsl`).
-If you’re installing the source from `git`, you’ll need to install `nsl` as well.
-Extract it into the `./Exile/mods/` folder or use `git pull --recurse submodules` if you have cloned the repository.
+Clone into your minetest/games folder.

 ## Gameplay

 Challenging, at times brutal, wilderness survival with simple technology.
 Use your wits to find food, water, and shelter before succumbing to the elements, while exploring the mysterious world, and developing your capacities to endure your exile.

 ### Features
 *Player health effects* — Hypothermia, exhaustion, disease, …
-*Dynamic natural world* — Seasonal weather, erosion, water flows through soil, …
-*Plausible building materials* — Make shelters from the rain, kilns, smelters, …
+*Dynamic natural world* — Seasonal weather, erosion, water flows through soil, *Plausible building materials* — Make shelters from the rain, kilns, smelters, *Realistic crafting* — Make tools, clothing, and food from natural materials.

 ## World Settings
 Valleys is the standard `mapgen` for _Exile_. `Carpathian` is also supported, for a somewhat more difficult and slower-paced game.

-`Flat` mostly works, but `Merki`, and therefore the `Glow Paint` and `Herbal Medicine` made from it, will be unavailable.
-Enable it in `game.conf` if you’d like to try it anyway.

 ## Gameplay Guide
-Check out `doc > walkthrough` for a more detailed guide.

-Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work. &smile; &frown;
+Many different strategies might work, and part of the fun is figuring out what does, and catastrophically does not, work.

 Here are some early steps you might pass though:
 1. **Craft**   basic tools. **Find** a suitable camp site quickly before you get tired.